orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 + }
 ```

-You can then utilize this function in your application code, and your user will see the output as defined above.
+You can then utilize this function in your application code, and your user will see the output as defined in the previous subsection.

 ```javascript
 let data // can be any JSON-serializable value